Greenville University

 Key Highlights

-- ✦Established in 1855 as Almira College, originally a college for women.
+- ✦Established in 1855 as Almira College, originally dedicated to educating young women.

-- ✦Incorporated as an independent college under Free Methodist Church leadership since 1892.
+- ✦Incorporated as an independent college under the leadership of the Free Methodist Church in 1892.

-- ✦Renamed Greenville University in 2017, marking its latest evolution.
+- ✦Officially renamed Greenville University in 2017, marking its ongoing institutional evolution.

 Timeline